pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - [ ] node classes are being needlessly overwritten
 - [ ] an edge-to-edge user line doesn't get drawn or appear as one
+- [ ] vertical lines on right and left edge overreach the top